lightstep/lightstep-tracer-android/README.md

 There are two options for transport protocols:

-- [Protocol Buffers](https://developers.google.com/protocol-buffers/) over HTTP using [OkHttp](http://square.github.io/okhttp/) - The recommended and default solution.
+- [Protocol Buffers](https://developers.google.com/protocol-buffers/) over HTTP using [OkHttp 3](http://square.github.io/okhttp/) - The recommended and default solution.
+Supported in the 0.25.x version family, as OkHttp 3 runs under the supported Android versions.
 - [Protocol Buffers](https://developers.google.com/protocol-buffers/) over [GRPC](https://grpc.io/) - This is a more advanced solution that might be desirable if you already have gRPC networking configured.
+Use the 0.30.x version family.

 You can configure the tracer to support gRPC by replacing `com.lightstep.tracer:tracer-okhttp` with `com.lightstep.tracer:tracer-grpc` when including the tracer dependency and including a grpc dependency. i.e.